small-db/small-db/README.md

 make test
 ```

 Run all tests, this will be run in the CI.
+Log lovel is "info".

 ### Run a specific test